Our top pick for

 Alphabet's shares were split on a 1998:1000 basis on 3 April 2014.
 So if you had owned 1000 shares the day before before the split, the next day you'd have owned 1998 shares.
 This wouldn't directly have changed the overall worth of your Alphabet shares – just the quantity.
 However, indirectly, the new 49.9% lower share price could have impacted the market appetite for Alphabet shares which in turn could have impacted Alphabet's share price.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Alphabet's is 1.0231.
-This would suggest that Alphabet's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while Alphabet's is 0.9899.
+This would suggest that Alphabet's shares are less volatile than average (for this exchange).

 Alphabet Inc. provides online advertising services in the United States, Europe, the Middle East, Africa, the Asia-Pacific, Canada, and Latin America.
-It offers performance and brand advertising services.
-The company operates through Google and Other Bets segments.
-The Google segment offers products, such as Ads, Android, Chrome, Google Cloud, Google Maps, Google Play, Hardware, Search, and YouTube, as well as technical infrastructure.
-It also offers digital content, cloud services, hardware devices, and other miscellaneous products and services.
-The Other Bets segment includes businesses, including Access, Calico, CapitalG, GV, Verily, Waymo, and X, as well as Internet and television services.
-The company has an agreement with Sabre Corporation to develop an artificial intelligence-driven technology platform for travel.
-Alphabet Inc. was founded in 1998 and is headquartered in Mountain View, California.
+The company offers performance and brand advertising services.
+It operates through Google Services, Google Cloud, and Other Bets segments.
+The Google Services segment provides products and services, such as ads, Android, Chrome, hardware, Google Maps, Google Play, Search, and YouTube, as well as technical infrastructure; and digital content.
+The Google Cloud segment offers infrastructure and data analytics platforms, collaboration tools, and other services for enterprise customers.
+The Other Bets segment sells internet and TV services, as well as licensing and research and development services.
+The company was founded in 1998 and is headquartered in Mountain View, California.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.